argonne-lcf/ai-science-training-series/04-Inference-Workflows/Agentic-workflows/README.md

 ## 📘 Introduction

 This hands-on tutorial introduces **LangGraph** and **LangChain** for constructing agentic AI workflows in scientific computing.
 Participants will learn how to build **single-agent** and **multi-agent** systems that can use scientific tools (e.g., molecule generation, simulation) to automate research tasks.

-By the end of the session, you will understand:
+By the end of this session, you will:

-- How LangGraph represents agent workflows as graphs.
+- Understand how LangGraph represents agent workflows as graphs.
-- How to create a simple **React agent** using prebuilt tools.
+- Create a simple React agent using prebuilt tools.
-- How to build a custom **React agent** from scratch.
+- Build a custom React agent from scratch.
-- How to design a **multi-agent system** with structured outputs and message passing.
+- Design a multi-agent system with structured outputs and message passing.
+- Develop a simplified version of [ChemGraph](https://github.com/argonne-lcf/ChemGraph), an agentic AI framework for scientific discovery.

 ## Hands On Exercises